 This diverse career cluster prepares learners for careers in planning, managing, and providing education and training services, and related learning support services.
 The Education/Teacher Education class focuses on the general theory and practice of learning and teaching, the basic principles of educational psychology, the art of teaching, the planning and administration of educational activities, school safety and health issues, and the social foundations of education.
 Possible areas of concentration include teaching and training, professional support services, administration, and administrative support.
-The Education courses offer elective credit.
-Some classes may also be taken for Visual, Performing, Applied Arts and College Credit.
-Following is a recommended course of study for Education students.

 CLASS 9 [TM] 10 TH 11 TH 12 TH

-TEACHER EDUCATION I ~ ~

-TEACHER EDUCATION II ~ ~
+TEACHER EDUCATION ✓ ✓ ✓

-TEACHER EDUCATION III ✓ ✓
+ADVANCED TEACHER EDUCATION ~ ✓

-CO-OP or INTERNSHIP (see page 9)
+CO-OP or INTERNSHIP (see page 43) > ~

 Visit www.GBCTE.org for more information